The fight about my mother's Christmas visit started with nine words: "I need to talk to you about your mom."

 Start With Yourself

-If you're reading this because your relationship conversations keep going sideways, here's the uncomfortable truth: you can't fix your partner's communication, but you can change how you show up.
+If you're reading this because your relationship conversations keep going sideways, start with the part you can actually move: you can't fix your partner's communication, but you can change how you show up.

 Start with solo practice.
 Use the Translator for small stuff.
 Use Rehearsal for the big things.
 Build the muscle.